-U.S. EPA BEN Model inputs apply the construction cost index, corporation income tax schedule, discount rate of 8.0% to one-time non-depreciable expenditures (e.g., BMPs).
-The model was run on January 13, 2020 with an estimated penalty payment date of May 18, 2020.
+U.S. EPA BEN Model inputs apply the construction cost index, corporation income tax schedule, discount rate ranging from 7.9% to 8.2% for one-time non-depreciable expenditures (e.g., BMPs).
+The model was run on September 8, 2020 with an estimated penalty payment date of January 10, 2021.

 Step 8: Other factors as justice may require